javrasya/django-river/docs/api/instance.rst

 get_available_approvals
 -----------------------

-This is the function that helps you to fetch all available approvals waiting for a spesific user according to given source and destination states.
+This is the function that helps you to fetch all available approvals waiting for a specific user according to given source and destination states.
 If the source state is not provided, ``django-river`` will pick the current objects source state.

 >>> transition_approvals = my_model.river.my_state_field.get_available_approvals(as_user=manager)